reybahl/Assistant/README.md

 * Basic conversation (greetings, questions, etc.)
 * Geolocation
 * Weather (temperature, humidity, etc.) based on current location
-* Date/Time
+* Date/time features (day, month, year, etc.)
 * Opening websites (Google, GitHub, Wikipedia, etc.) in the browser
-* Timer
+* Creating, pausing, and deleting timers.
+Timers run in the background so the program does not wait for the timer to end before listening for more input.

-# Instructions on how to run code:
+# How to run code:
 * Download code in a directory called assistant
 * Navigate to the directory in terminal/command prompt: `cd assistant/`
 * Install the required python packages: `pip install -r requirements.txt`